MR750 Manual Loading Ramp-Exterior Dovetail Ramp Comparison

 The exterior dovetail installation process will require significant modifications to the rear of the box truck.
 Welding, cutting, painting and modification of electrical systems for rear lights is required to install the exterior dovetail ramp.
 Further, when you build a truck and follow the weight distribution best practices, the cab chassis you select may need to have a longer wheelbase just to be compliant with the cab/chassis body builder guidelines.
 In a side by comparison of the installation labor required to install these two ramps, the exterior dovetail required 6 more hours on installation labor than the bolt-on design of the MR-750.

 Another area of cost of ramps could include common carrier shipping.
 The MR-750 loading ramps fold neatly onto a shipping pallet and can stacked for a cost-efficient compact shipping solution.
 Typical shipping costs for an exterior dovetail ramp will typically cost 2 times that of the MR-750 loading ramp.

 We understand that personal preference, initial cost and your specific application may point you towards either of these loading ramp options.
 That’s why we make each product available directly from www.superlawntrucks.com .
 You may order online 24 hours a day from our SLT store.
 Discounts are available for multiple ramp orders and the discounts are applied at the time of check-out from our secure shopping cart.
-Shipping is calculated separately and will not be charged until you’re your order ships.
+Shipping is calculated separately and will not be charged until your order ships.
 Regardless of the type of loading ramp you need, Super Lawn Trucks stands ready to ship products quickly directly to your location or directly to a local truck up fit company of your choice.